Seeding the Future

-Much of what we do as Corpsmembers is defend against invasive species and try to keep them well managed.
+Much of what we do as Corpsmembers are defending against invasive species and try to keep them well managed.
 But on the occasional (usually rainy) day, we get the chance to be more on the offensive side of conservation.

 The process starts with seed collection, and the only rule is to only take a third of what’s there.
 Our crew sometimes enjoys a change of pace from the constant revving of a chainsaw to slow and peaceful days of walking through fields and picking seeds.
 Earlier this summer, we collected plants including side oats, lead plant, golden Alexander, sunflowers, bergamot, among other native species.